 Our Photo Gallery Kite Flight for Peace and Human Rights celebrates last year’s fun for all ages event.
 Each year, Four Freedoms Park hosts Kite Flight coinciding with International Peace Day.
 But last year, the coronavirus pandemic got it too.
 Fingers crossed for 2021.

-FIGMENT NYC was a RIOC win, a big one, in 2019, and it’s getting bigger.
+FIGMENT NYC was a RIOC win, a big one, in 2019, and it was getting bigger.
 Planning for 2020 had already started before the coronavirus hit.
 2021 is only a wish for now.

 Welcome to our Roosevelt Island Tram Guide for 2020/Coronavirus Update.
 With the opening of FDR Four Freedoms Park, then Cornell Tech, interest in Roosevelt Island soared.
 Soon, the Tram, New York City’s cheapest big thrill, caught the attention too.